mixologee/tirvandor/homebrewery-files/phb-homebrewery.md

 **Languages** :: —
 **Challenge** :: 2 (450 XP)
 ___
-**Hold Breath.** The serpent can hold its breath for 1 hour.
+**Hold Breath.** :: The serpent can hold its breath for 1 hour.

-**Water Camouflage.** The serpent has advantage on Dexterity (Stealth) checks made while underwater.
+**Water Camouflage.** :: The serpent has advantage on Dexterity (Stealth) checks made while underwater.
 ___
 ### Actions
-**Bite.** *Melee Weapon Attack:* +5 to hit, reach 10 ft., one target. *Hit:* 12 (2d8 + 3) piercing damage.
+**Bite.** :: *Melee Weapon Attack:* +5 to hit, reach 10 ft., one target. *Hit:* 12 (2d8 + 3) piercing damage.

+**Constrict.** :: *Melee Weapon Attack:* +5 to hit, reach 5 ft., one Medium or smaller creature. *Hit:* 10 (2d6 + 3) bludgeoning damage, and the target is grappled (escape DC 13).
+Until this grapple ends, the creature is restrained, and the serpent can't constrict another target.

+*Young specimens of the legendary sea serpents that inhabit the Sundering Sea.
+Adults grow to truly massive size, but juveniles are occasionally spotted near coastlines hunting fish and seals.*
+}}

 {{pageNumber,auto}}
 {{footnote Appendix D: Beasts of Tirvandor}}
 \page

-**Constrict.** *Melee Weapon Attack:* +5 to hit, reach 5 ft., one Medium or smaller creature. *Hit:* 10 (2d6 + 3) bludgeoning damage, and the target is grappled (escape DC 13).
-Until this grapple ends, the creature is restrained, and the serpent can't constrict another target.
-___

-*Young specimens of the legendary sea serpents that inhabit the Sundering Sea.
-Adults grow to truly massive size, but juveniles are occasionally spotted near coastlines hunting fish and seals.*

 ## CR 3 Beasts

+{{monster,frame,wide
-### Goldreach Warhorse
+## Goldreach Warhorse
 *Large beast, unaligned*
 ___
 **Armor Class** :: 13 (barding available)